 Web Mercator (EPSG: 3857): This coordinate system is used by Google Earth, MapBox, Bing Maps, etc. It represents coordinates in meters from Earth's center, rather than Latitude/Longitude's.
 If you want to import your images into Google Earth or another web viewer, use this setting!
 When exporting in this setting, you will also receive the .KML file to easily view your data in Google Earth.

-Business and Enterprise customers can export their data using a Custom Projection Systems.
+Individual, Advanced, Teams, and Enterprise customers can export their data using a Custom Projection Systems.
 That allows them to export the maps using other EPSG codes for almost any projection.
 Check on the Spatial Reference Organization's website to learn more about the EPSG codes.

 By default, this box is checked, and it will ensure you receive one image for the entire map.